-This article is originally stored and a github gist.
+This article is originally stored as a github gist.

 Some people ask me about Scrum.org certifications: what to study, how to apply for the exam and advice for taking it.
 So I decided to write a guide for those interested in preparing and taking PSM I (Professional Scrum Master) without spending a fortune with training.
 With discipline, in around a month (or two), you should be ready to take the test.